wallabyjs/console-ninja/README.md

 Console Ninja uses a local websocket server to communicate with your editor, and **VPNs and firewalls** can interfere with this communication.
 If you are having connection-related issues and are connected to a VPN, try disconnecting from the VPN.
 If you are using a firewall, you may try **temporarily** disabling it to see if it is the cause of your problem; if so, refer to your firewall documentation to see how to identify blocked traffic and how to configure it to allow Console Ninja.

-### Multi-Root Workspaces

-If Console Ninja is not working as expected in a multi-root workspace, you can use the Console Ninja: Select Multi-Root Workspace Project command to select a specific project within the workspace to run the tool on.
-This allows you to target a particular project in multi-root setups, which can help ensure Console Ninja functions correctly with the intended project.
+If Console Ninja is not working as expected in a multi-root workspace, use the `Console Ninja: Select Multi-Root Workspace Project` command to ensure the tool runs on your intended project.

 ## How does it work